Whirlpool-Programmer/Whirlpool-Programmer/README.md

 - want to contact me? email me at  whmsft@outlook.com

-- Fun Fact: My birthday is on 18th July, That's the birthday of Intel!
+- Fun Fact: My birthday is on 18th July, That's the founding-day of Intel!
 (Intel is exactly 40 years older to me)

 <hr>